 Are you ready to manage your money for the next 60 years?
 How about getting a job?
 Working a career?
 Living on a budget?
 This course will prepare you for entering the real world after high school and enter the world of work.
-In preparation for your future career you will learn how to create a professional resume, complete an interview, and complete a portfolio of your high school experience as part of your Academic Career Plan.
 Financial Literacy will teach you skills in making wise financial decisions, how to manage a bank account, handle loans and credit, and invest in your future.